Turning abstract identity into something visible, motivating, and worth proving in the Web3 space

 With no precedent for what a digital identity platform should look and feel like, the early design phase was an open exploration.
 Three directions were explored consecutively, each building on what the previous one revealed.

-The foundation across all three explorations remained consistent: a credential marketplace across categories like influence, finance, loyalty, and activity.
+The foundation across all explorations remained consistent: a credential marketplace across categories like influence, finance, loyalty, and activity.
 What evolved was how identity was surfaced and made meaningful to users.

 Testing